 Glow in the Dark Crystals

 When electromagnetic radiation in the UV range is absorbed by minerals, the minerals become excited due to the excess energy and emit light in longer wavelengths.
-This phenomenon is known as "fluorescence."
-The minerals' molecules balance the extra energy input from the UV lamps (following the law of conservation of energy) by emitting their own photons within the visible spectrum.
-In a dark room, the only light source you'll see is coming from the rocks themselves, glowing with fluorescence.
+This phenomenon is known as fluorescence.
+The minerals’ molecules balance the extra energy input from the UV lamps (following the law of conservation of energy) by emitting their own photons within the visible spectrum—much like how a hot object releases heat to cool back down to equilibrium.
+In a dark room, the only light source you’ll see is coming from the rocks themselves, glowing with fluorescence.

-Pure UV light is not visible to humans, but UV bulbs are not perfect.
-While emitting UV light, they often emit some visible light as well.
-Low-quality UV lamp fixtures can "pollute" a display with visible violet light.
-Higher-quality lamp fixtures have special filters that refine the light output to a desired spectrum, such as 254 nm (nanometers) for UVC.
+Pure ultraviolet light is not visible to humans, but UV bulbs are not perfect.
+While emitting UV radiation, they often emit some visible light as well.
+Low-quality UV lamp fixtures can “pollute” a display with visible violet light.
+Higher-quality lamp fixtures use special filters to refine the light output to a desired spectrum, such as 254 nm (nanometers) for UVC.

 The Spectrum